Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Discussion and Outlook

 \section{Discussion and Outlook}

 Our experiments demonstrate advances in handwritten text recognition for low-resource historical scripts.
-The character error rate decreased by 49\%, from 9.6\% with the fine-tuned TrOCR baseline to 4.9\% with our final model.
+The CER decreased by 49\%, from 9.6\% with the fine-tuned TrOCR baseline to 4.9\% with our final model.
 This improvement resulted from systematic enhancements to the HTR pipeline, as detailed in Figure \ref{fig:perf_gains} (Appendix \ref{sec:perf_gains}).
-The most substantial gains came from three key innovations: script-aware decoding, transcription normalization, and data augmentation combined with an enhanced vision encoder.
+The most substantial gains were achieved through three key innovations: script-aware decoder architecture, transcription normalization, and data augmentation combined with an enhanced vision encoder.
 These results confirm that modern transformer architectures can effectively adapt to non-Latin scripts when properly configured.
 Our three-stage training approach proved particularly valuable, with synthetic data bridging the gap between pretrained models and limited historical data.
 Interestingly, the choice of decoder architecture (BERT-style vs. GPT-2) and tokenization scheme had minimal impact on performance.
 This finding suggests that in low-resource settings, data quality and augmentation strategies matter more than model capacity.
 Indeed, our data-centric approaches—label normalization and data augmentation—produced the largest performance improvements.
 Error analysis provided additional insights into model behavior.
 Most character confusions follow predictable patterns based on visual similarity (e.g., {\dn y} vs. {\dn p}), indicating that the model learns meaningful visual representations rather than memorizing patterns.
 However, performance degrades on lines exceeding 120 characters, likely due to insufficient long-sequence examples in our training data.
-Several promising directions emerge for future research.
-First, collaborating with digital archives to expand the training corpus could address current limitations with long sequences.
-Second, post-correction methods that exploit structured error patterns may further reduce CER.
+Several promising directions for future research emerge.
+First, collaborating with digital archives to expand the training corpus could help address current limitations in long-sequence data.
+Second, post-correction methods that exploit structured error patterns may further reduce CER, though this remains challenging because the dataset lacks explicit word boundaries.
 Third, applying our approach to other historical scripts would validate its generalizability.